G Suite marks valid email messages as spam

 Follow Gmail bulk-sender guidelines

-For surveys, flyers, or other mass communications through Gmail or a third-party email system, follow the Gmail bulk senders guidelines.
+For surveys, flyers, or other mass communications through Gmail or a third-party email system, follow the Sender guidelines.
 They reduce the risk of email being marked as spam or having your domain blocked by a recipient’s mail system.

 Still need help?